tezos-reward-distributor-organization/tezos-reward-distributor/docs/state_machine.rst

 TRD State Machines
 ====================

-TRD is designed as a state machine to make sure it's reliable.
+TRD is designed as a state machine for reliability.

-In the future TRD will be `formally verified`_ to avoid undetected bugs.

 Launch state machine diagram
 --------------------------------